A full length Zorro II 33C93A-based DMA-driven SCSI-II controller Card + 0-8MB of Zorro II AutoConfig memory.

 *J10/11/12 - Option jumpers for the driver to read and adjust behavior, as needed.

 - On early boards, J10 may not have worked well when read by the driver, so J11 was also read.
 Prior to gvpscsi.device v3.14, the 33C93A is expected to be clocked at 7MHz (J2 on 1/2), and shorting J10/J11 indicates that 14MHz clocking (J2 on 2/3) is in effect.
+This was so we could test 14MHz mode before making it the standard setting.

 - On boards shipped with gvpscsi.device 3.14 and later, the 33C93A is expected to be clocked at 14MHz (J2 on 2/3), and shorting J10/J11 indicates slower 7MHz clocking in use.

-J10/J11/J12 take on different meaning for the GuruROM V6 operations.
+J10/J11/J12 take on different meaning for the GuruROM V6 ROM operations.
 See the documentation provided with the GuruROM product.

 Boards appear typically with a WD33C93A-04, or an AMD 33C93A (second source).
 The AMD part is equal to a WD33C93A-08, but as far as the GVP FastROM 3.x/4.x or GuruROM V6, there is no functional or compatibility difference.